Why I Chose doTERRA (and left Young Living)

 I have to give lots of credit to Gary Young for founding Young Living in 1993.
 He really has done so much good bringing essential oils to so many people. doTERRA was founded in 2007, and yes it is true that a couple of doTERRA’s founders used to work for Gary Young.
 They left Young Living because of ethical issues.
 The other founders came from other wellness companies.
 I could not find any stats on how many members Young Living has.

-doTERRA has only been around for only 8 years and has over 3.6 million members.
+doTERRA has only been around for only 10 years and has almost 7 million members.
 It is by far the largest essential oil company.
 In both member size and revenue produced.

 Young Living charges $6.98 on the order’s first 5 pounds and $0.63 per additional pound for ground shipments to the continental U.S.